tianlutech/mediterranea-marine-nextjs/README.md

 - WHATSAPP_TOKEN: To send messages on the message bulk functionality to whatsapp numbers.
 You can get a temporal one in the application [API Config](https://developers.facebook.com/apps/6964882823566210/whatsapp-business/wa-dev-console/?business_id=2330989420463473) but you require permissions.
 For the production was is generated as a system user in the facebook business section (pretty complex)
 - PDFMONKEY_API_KEY: This API key you can get it from the PDF monkey in the account page or in notion env variables [PDF Monkey URL](https://dashboard.pdfmonkey.io/account)
+- MAKE_KEY: Is a key from make.com with permissions to run scenarios.
+Is used to run scenarios in demand (Like after generating the PDF)https://eu2.make.com/user/api

 ### Application state